juicedata/juicefs-csi-driver/docs/en/guide/custom-image.md

 When changing mount pod image, CSI Driver offers flexible control over the scope, choose a method that suits your situation.

 :::tip
-Once mount pod image is overwritten, [upgrading CSI Driver](../administration/upgrade-csi-driver.md) will no longer bring update to JuiceFS Client.
+With mount pod image overwritten, note that:

+* [upgrading CSI Driver](../administration/upgrade-csi-driver.md) will no longer bring update to JuiceFS Client.
+* PVCs need to be recreated for changes to take effect.
 :::

 ### Configure CSI Node to overwrite mount pod image globally {#override-in-csi-node}